NCERT Solutions for Class 9 Science Chapter 7 Motion - Free PDF

 Answer:

-An object is having a uniform motion if it covers equal distance in equal interval of time (which implies speed is constant!).
+An object has a uniform motion if it covers an equal distance in an equal interval of time (which implies speed is constant!).
 So the path can be straight or curved.

-For eg. Consider a circular path.
-For understanding purposes, divide the circumference of the circle in six equal parts each subtending $60^{\circ}$ at the centre.
-The object covers each equal part in equal amount of time.
+For eg, consider a circular path.
+For understanding purposes, divide the circumference of the circle into six equal parts, each subtending 60 at the centre.
+The object covers each equal part in an equal amount of time.
 Hence, by definition, this object is in uniform motion.

 Answer: